OCSYT/SlimeTora/README.md

 + Set tracker settings per-tracker (partial support)
   + Knee trackers currently have issues, and Bluetooth is not yet supported.
 Both are disabled automatically.
 + Localization support
   + You can help translate the program!
-Clone the repo and make a new file under `/src/static/languages/` with the two-letter language identifier (ending with .json, e.g. `jp.json`)!
+Clone the repo and make a new file under `/src/static/languages/` with a two-letter language identifier (ending with .json, e.g. `jp.json`)!
 + Linux support
   + This was done as SlimeVR is supported on Linux, and the first time HaritoraX trackers work on Linux!
   + ..however this is not tested at all.
 Please let me know if there are issues.